ahmedmhmod/txt-editor/README.md

 # txt-editor
-a txt editor that let u to write and save ur txt
+a txt editor with java that let u to write and save ur text on .txt files